FAQs

 -

 I serve clients all across Washington State.
-Many of my clients are from Spokane, Okanogan, Grant, Douglas, Chelan, Adams, and surrounding areas — but because much of the work is done remotely, I can support families statewide.
+Many of my clients are from Spokane, Okanogan, Chelan, and surrounding areas — but because much of the work is done remotely, I can support families statewide.

 -